Japanese cuisine, like its culture, has a very unique aesthetic.

 A new form of art blasted its way from China’s Cultural Revolution to the contemporary art conversation.
 Cai Guo-Qiang is one of the most innovative modern artists, where he leverages fear and collective tension into works of beauty.

-He creates environments that shock the senses and inspire reflecting, communal healing, political unity and reflection on the nature of our world and the unseen worlds.
+He creates environments that shock the senses and inspire introspection, communal healing, political unity and reflection on the nature of our world and the unseen worlds.

 For a Change